koraytugay/koraytugay.github.io/content/java/threads-in-java.md

 Every thread has its own call stack, in other words: a call stack executes in a separate thread.

-## Creating and Starting a Thread
+## Starting a Thread
-- A thread in Java starts as an instance of a `java.lang.Thread`
-  - Every thread of execution starts as an instance of class Thread
+A thread in Java starts as an instance of a `java.lang.Thread`.
+Every thread of execution gets started and run by an instance of Thread.

 ### Passing a Runnable to a Thread
 A Thread executes the target `Runnable` in a new thread.